Kinto/kinto-admin/README.md

 ```

 ### Building for relative paths
 By default, Kinto Admin assumes assets will be served from the root path (`/`) of the server.
-If you'd like to serve assets from a different location, set that option with an `ASSET_PATH` environment variable:
+If you'd like to serve assets from a different location, set that option with the `ASSET_PATH` environment variable:

 ```
-ASSET_PATH="/some/prefix/" npm run build
+$ ASSET_PATH="/some/prefix/" npm run build
 ```

 ## Hacking on kinto-admin